jazcap53/spreadsheet_etl/README.md

 I return to this project often to refactor and learn.

-I'm currently refactoring to remove side effects, as per Robert Martin's _Clean Code_.
+I'm currently refactoring read_fns.py to remove side effects, as per Robert
+C. Martin's _Clean Code_, and to improve the test suite.